 I would only be in school two months of the year because of illness.
 I am on disability allowance and I have kidney disease, I've had 25 operations.
 I was told I'd never work.
-When I left school, I felt glad it was over and that people potential, as anything I struggled with I could talk to the tutors about, even if it wasn't their job to help me with it.
+When I left school, I felt glad it was over and that people would stop screaming at me.
+At NLN I felt different, I felt in myself ready to give it a go.
+I'm not as scared now going into courses, I'm at ease with it.